axsh/openvnet/docs/content/configuration-files/vnmgr.md

 }
 ```

+* id

-* id: The ID of the OpenVNet's process.
+The ID of the OpenVNet's process.
 It should be unique among the entire world of the OpenVNet.

+* protocol

-* protocol: This parameter can be used to specify the 0MQ address.
+This parameter can be used to specify the 0MQ address.
 Default value is 'tcp'.

+* host

-* host: Private IP address that can be used to specify the 0MQ address.
+Private IP address that can be used to specify the 0MQ address.

+* public

-* public: Public/Global IP address that is linked to the private IP address specified by the 'host' parameter.
+Public/Global IP address that is linked to the private IP address specified by the 'host' parameter.
 A 0MQ socket will be created with the public/global IP address if this paramter is specified.
 Otherwise 'host' parameter will be used to create a 0MQ socket.

+* port

-* port: Listen port of the process.
+Listen port of the process.

+* plugins

-* plugins: currently the only plugin available is for integration with [Wakame-vdc](http://wakame-vdc.org).
+Currently the only plugin available is for integration with [Wakame-vdc](http://wakame-vdc.org).
 Even when you're not integration with Wakame-vdc, you can leave it in place.
 It will not cause any problems.